matheus-beck/backend-challenge/README.md

-# Cubos Backend Challenge
+# Backend Challenge

-REST API developed using Node.js for the tech backend challenge from Cubos Tecnologia
+REST API developed using Node.js for the tech backend challenge from a company

 ## Dependencies Used